akshell/docs/guide/db-and-fs.rst

 ~~~~~~~

 In the majority of cases when you store numbers in the database, these
-numbers could have only integer values: a blog post could not have
+numbers can have only integer values: a blog post could not have 3.14
-3.14 comments, neither could a group have 2.72 members.
-To designate
+comments, neither can a group have 2.72 members.
+To designate this
-this restriction, use the ``'integer number'`` type description or
+restriction, use the ``'integer number'`` type description or just
-just ``'integer'`` -- Akshell is rather shrewd.
+``'integer'`` -- Akshell is rather shrewd.

 For example, this relation variable could be used in a hotel
 management application::